 The Trussell Trust’s Foodbank network of over 425 foodbanks handed out 1,182,954 three-day emergency food supplies given to people in crisis in the year April 2016 – March 2017.
 But remember there are many more foodbanks all over the country which are not part of this network so the numbers are far bigger that need to use these services.

 Trussell Trust’s foodbank network provided 1,332,952 three day food supplies between 1st April 2017 and 31st March 2018, a 13% increase from the previous year and issues with benefits continue to be the most common cause of referral.

 Early Warnings: Universal Credit and Foodbanks, highlights that although the rollout of the new Universal Credit system for administering benefits has been piecemeal so far, foodbanks in areas of partial or full rollout are reporting significant problems with its impact.

-• Almost half of households reported their incomes were unsteady from week to week or
+• Almost half of households reported their incomes were unsteady from week to week or month to month.

 • Half of households included someone with a disability.